mmettler21/political_analysis/README.md

 ## By subject analysis:

 As said before, six subjects were analysed.
 The ones that showed the most differences between the two newspapers are *immigration, terrorism*, and *racism*, looking at positive and negative sentiment values from NLTK.
 The key parameters *surprise*, *fear* and *sadness* had also low p-values when comparing the distribution of the values for the two journals (for instance, for the surprise emotion on the racism subject, we got a p-value of 1.712e-14). <br>
 For the subject <b>climate change</b>, Foxnews was a lot more negative (p-value of 1.813e-08) than the New York Times.
-For *abortion* and *religion* did not show big differences.
+For *abortion* and *religion* no big differences were shown.
 What can be noted is the impact of the subject on the values of the emotions.

 <body>